CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     *   The session and server timezone (:ref:`timezone-parameters`) should not be changed if database contains indexes or function index on columns of type TIMESTAMP, TIMESTAMP WITH LOCAL TIME ZONE or DATETIME WITH LOCAL TIME ZONE.

     *   The leap second support parameter (:ref:`timezone-parameters`) should not be changed if database contains indexes or function index on columns of type TIMESTAMP or TIMESTAMP WITH LOCAL TIME ZONE.

+    *   The number of threads from PARALLEL option applies only to index loading step.
+The heap scan step is performed by the transaction thread (single thread).
+During this process, the rows are collected into batches; when a batch is full (reached 16M in size), it is dispatched to a index loading thread (or pushed in the queue), the collecting process continues.
+Batch size computing consists of index key size and the OID size (8 bytes).

 The following example shows how to create a descending index.